-As a premier outdoor destination and the gateway to the Sierras, there is no better way to spend your extended Thanksgiving Weekend than outside.
-After indulging in all the delicious turkey, stuffing, and pumpkin pie you can handle, skip the lines and #optoutside for your next adventure.
+As a premier outdoor destination and the gateway to the Sierras, there’s no better way to spend the holiday season than outside in Reno Tahoe.
+After indulging in all the delicious food, cookies and spiked eggnog, #OptOutside for your next adventure.
 Please follow the Rules of the Trail so we can keep adventuring throughout the holiday season!

-There are a countless number of reasons why Reno is awesome, but one that stands out is the year-round hiking.
-We tend to not get as much snow on the valley floor compared to the mountains, but even if we do, that just make the views more spectacular.
+There are countless reasons why Reno is awesome.
+But one that stands out is the year-round hiking.
+Reno tends to get less snow in the valley compared to the mountains, but even if snow does fall in town, that just makes the views more spectacular.

-Yes, Whitney Peak has an indoor climbing gym, but to get you outside, try their Guinness Book of World Records, “World’s Largest Climbing Wall.”
-The outdoor climbing wall is 164 ft tall and offers the best views and selfie opportunities with the Reno Arch.
+Yes, Whitney Peak has an indoor climbing gym, but to opt outside, try their Guinness Book of World Records, “World’s Largest Climbing Wall.”
+The outdoor climbing wall is 164 feet tall and offers the best views and selfie opportunities with the Reno Arch.

 Enjoy Reno Tahoe’s great outdoors by fishing our world-class lakes and rivers.
-Grab your waiters and fish for trout in the Truckee River and Pyramid Lake.
+Grab your waders and fish for trout in the Truckee River and Pyramid Lake.
 New to fishing?
 Reno Fly Shop is conveniently located near the river in downtown Reno and offers lessons for all levels.